|

 From what I have been able to find in all of my research, while it is technically illegal to drink alcohol in public it is allowed at the beaches and parks.

-As you walk along the seaside, you will notice so many people sitting on picnic blankets drinking beer or wine, and play games or a guitar.
+As you walk along the seaside, you will notice so many people sitting on picnic blankets drinking beer or wine, and playing games or perhaps a guitar.

-Whether having a picnic or simply hanging out, it is a common pastime, especially by the seaside.
+Whether having a picnic or simply hanging out, it is a common pastime, especially by the seaside but I wouldn’t wander the streets with an open container.

 Public Drunkenness

-One can even be put in jail for the night for “their own safety” so be sure to be careful when drinking in Turkey.
+One can even be put in jail for the night for “their own safety” so be sure to be careful when drinking and keep your wits about you.

 Alcohol in the car